Cloud-RF/CloudRF-API-clients/python/README.md

 # CloudRF Python Client

-In this directory contains a Python client which is used to interface with the CloudRF API.
+In this directory contains a Python client which can be used to interface with the CloudRF API.

 ## Quick Start